Stefanbotes/GeneralSchemaQ/UI_REGRESSION_FIX_SUMMARY.md

 - ✅ Should load with full UI
 - ✅ Should show styled components
 - ✅ Should have working navigation
-- ✅ Should display the Leadership Personas Assessment homepage
+- ✅ Should display the Inner Personas Assessment homepage

 ### 3. Check Process
 ```bash